The following is a narrative of William F. Baker, an American ‘Kampina soldier’.

 night I began to walk over the area getting the lay of the land.
 I remember the map

 from briefings and I used the North star as a guide.
 I found German sentries along

-the RR on the east and couldn’t find a bridge across the canal that wasn’t blown
+the rail road on the east and couldn’t find a bridge across the canal that wasn’t

 Convinced that I could not get that way I went back north crossing the highway to